-Using the definition of $(a,b)$-reduced geodesic it is easy see the following fact. \begin{proposition} (\cite{KU5}) For $(a,b)\in\mathcal{S}$, every $(a,b)$-reduced geodesic intersects $C$. \end{proposition} Given an $(a,b)$-reduced geodesic $\gamma$ with attracting and repelling endpoints $w$ and $u$ respectively, the cross-section point on $\gamma$ is the intersection point of $\gamma$ with $C$.
+Using the definition of $(a,b)$-reduced geodesic it is easy see the following fact. \begin{proposition} (\cite{KU5}) For $(a,b)\in\mathcal{S}$, every $(a,b)$-reduced geodesic intersects $C$. \end{proposition} Given an $(a,b)$-reduced geodesic $\gamma$ with attracting and repelling endpoints $w$ and $u$ respectively, the {\it cross-section point} on $\gamma$ is the intersection point of $\gamma$ with $C$.
 Let $\phi :\Lambda_{a,b}\rightarrow T^1\H$ be defined by

-where $z\in\H$ is the cross-section point on the geodesic $\gamma$, joining $u$ and $w$ and $\zeta$ is the unit vector tangent to $\gamma$ at $z$.
-The map $\phi$ is clearly injective and after composing with the cannonical projection $\pi$ we obtaini a map
+where $z\in\H$ is the cross-section point on the geodesic $\gamma$ joining $u$ and $w$, and $\zeta$ is the unit vector tangent to $\gamma$ at $z$.
+The map $\phi$ is clearly injective and after composing with the Canonical projection $\pi$ we obtain a map